kenta-shimizu/json4java8/README.md

-## Create JsonHub instance by Builder
+## Create JsonHub instance by builder

 Use JsonHubBuilder